- Find meetings near you

 Alcohol Withdrawal

-The first symptom of alcohol withdrawal is typically tremors—or uncontrollable shaking—which can show up as soon as 6 hours after cessation of heavy alcohol use.
+The first symptom of alcohol withdrawal is typically tremors—or uncontrollable shaking—which can show up as soon as 6 hours after your last drink.

 Severe Alcohol Withdrawal

 While rare, hallucinations can occur and usually show up in the first 12-24 hours.
-The third symptom of severe alcohol withdrawal is seizure, which may happen anytime after the first 24 hours.3
+The third symptom of severe alcohol withdrawal is seizure, which may happen anytime after the first 24 hours.

 Delirium Tremens

 Delirium tremens symptoms are considered the fourth and final major symptom of severe alcohol withdrawal.
-Because DT symptoms do not show up suddenly, early intervention in the first 48 hours of alcohol withdrawal can prevent delirium tremens.3
+Because symptoms of DTs do not appear suddenly, early intervention in the first 48 hours of alcohol withdrawal can prevent delirium tremens.

 - Changes in mental function